macenow/UniParser/README.md

 - `return_ast`: whether the engine will return an AST instance
 - `save_ast`: whether the engine will save an human readable AST in a formatted string to a file with ".ast" extension
 - `reserved_names`: customized reserved key word, the engine will not treat them as variable names
-- `overwrite`: whether overwrite the old parser engine file based or not.
+- `overwrite`: whether overwrite the old parser engine file or not.
 If True, the old parser file will be overwriten based on former configurations

 - folder `ast_results`: for storing saved AST files
 - folder `grammars`: for storing EBNF grammar files (e.g.: `python.ebnf`)